SmallJoker/colored_names/README.md

 ![Screenshot](https://raw.githubusercontent.com/SmallJoker/colored_names/master/screenshot.png)

 This client mod colorizes the nicknames in-game, so communicating gets easier, even when many people are chatting with each other.
-On some servers with special chatting mods it may not detect the messages correctly or conflict with their formatting.
+On some servers with special chat mods, this mod will stay inactive until it detects a raw/unmodified chat line.

 License: MIT